LairdCP/UwTerminalX/README.md

 ##Downloading

 Pre-compiled builds can be found by clicking the [Releases](https://github.com/LairdCP/UwTerminalX/releases) tab on Github, builds are available for Linux (32 bit build), Mac (64 bit build) and Windows (32 bit build).
+Please note that the SSL builds include encryption when using online functionality and should only be used in countries where encryption is legal, non-SSL builds are also available from the release page.

 ##Setup

 ###Windows:

 Download and open the zip file, extract the files to a folder on your computer and double click 'UwTerminalX.exe' to run UwTerminalX.

+If using the SSL version of UwTerminalX, then the Visual Studio 2015 runtime files are required which are available on the [Microsoft site](https://www.microsoft.com/en-gb/download/details.aspx?id=48145).

 ###Mac: